dacrands/ww1WikiGraphs/README.md

 of the military and civilian casualties for select nations.

 ## Background
-I am a history buff, so I wanted to apply Python's data science libraries to visualize some simple WW1 data.
+I am a history buff, so I wanted to apply Python's data science libraries to visualize some WWI data.
 Wikipedia presents a very nice table of the war's casualties, so I figured I'd start there.

 ### Prerequisites